Skip to content

 Every WCS server sends logging data to ClickHouse DB independently using JDBC-driver and HTTP connection.
 To optimize ClickHouse server load, the data are buffered and sent by time interval batch

-Data table description
+Data tables description

 The logging data are collected to ClickHouse tables listed below.
 To speed up, an integer event identifiers are written to the tables.
 There is a textual string dictionary decribing all the events for each table to display human readable selection results.